A School where every child really matters!

 - 60-70% of P8 is reported from English, Maths and Science/Humanities.
 In order to make our students competitive post 16, an increase in time allocation from 2017/18 model is required.

 - Care is taken to ensure that students encounter the prior knowledge needed to access the curriculum before it is needed in class.
 This is achieved through careful curriculum planning and increase in independent home learning.

 - Development of language is the remit of all subjects.
 At KS4 English Language and English Literature are to be taught as separate GCSEs with increased time allowance from 2018/19 curriculum.

-- All students should experience a careers education based on the Gatsby benchmarks that underpin a world class careers education.
-This is to be delivered through PSHE and pastoral allocation.
+- All students should experience a careers education based on the Gatsby benchmarks that underpin a world-class careers education.
+This is to be delivered through bespoke career intervention and PSHE/pastoral allocation.

 - The British values of democracy, the rule of law, individual liberty, and mutual respect of those with different faiths and beliefs are taught explicitly and reinforced in the way in which the school operates.

 - SMSC is embedded into pastoral and curriculum schemes through the schools 6R programme.

 - The school’s ethos, values and vision is embedded throughout the curriculum and can be seen in all lessons.